 — Wendy Johansson (@uxwendy) March 20, 2020

-We’re so thrilled to see people using Freehand to connect in such an isolating time.
+We’re so thrilled to see people using Freehand to connect and collaborate in such an isolating time.
 Have your own Freehand innovation you’d like to share?
 We’d love to see it.
 Tweet us @InVisionApp.